 Think of your transaction as a digital handshake.
 Whenever your customer makes a payment, your software needs to connect to your merchant account to verify, process, and deposit the payment.
-A network access fee is charged whenever a handshake occurs.
+A network access fee is there, whenever a handshake occurs.

 Daily Batch Fee

 At the end of each day, generally your closing time, you’ll ask for a batch to be created.
 A batch tabulates all of your digital transactions for the day.
-A daily batch fee is applied each time you close your day out.
+A daily batch fee applies each time you close your day out.
 They’re pretty much unavoidable because best accounting practices always encourage owners to review and process their batch each day.

-The PIN fee is charged to your merchant account every time a customer uses a card as a method of payment that requires a PIN verification.
+The PIN fee will be there to your merchant account every time a customer uses a card.
+He uses it as a method of payment that requires PIN verification.
 These fees are unavoidable and apply to each PIN processed transaction

 Standard Transaction Fee